vipankumar87/symfony2-on-pagodabox/guides/Symfony 2.3.x on PagodaBox.md

 Once your new database is created it will show in the dashboard (sometimes the UI hangs, just manually refresh if nothing changes after a minute).

 - click your database (manage)
-- below, click *Show Credentials*
+- below, click Show Credentials
 - copy the database name, path, user, pass

-With values in hand look above and click "Environment Vars" and "Add Another" for each of the following keys, applying the values you just copied:
+With values in hand look above and click "Environment Vars" and "Add Another" for each of the following keys, applying the values for your database:

 - `SYMFONY__DATABASE__NAME`
 - `SYMFONY__DATABASE__HOST` (*path*, left of the colon)